On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

 \end{numclaim} \begin{subproof} We only prove the first inequality.
 The second inequality can be proved with an analogous argumentation.
 Assume not, i.e. assume there exists $C\in\mathcal{C}$ and $v\in V$ such that there exist $x_1,x_2,x_3 \in V$ with $(x_i, v) \in C$ for $i=1,2,3$.
-Each of these edges must be either in $A_s$ or $A_r$, therefore assume without loss of generality that $(x_1,v),(x_2,v) \in A_s$ (the edge $(x_3,v)$ can be either in $A_r$ or $A_s$).
-The case of at least two edges in $A_r$ has equivalent reasoning.
+Each of these edges must be either in $A_s$ or $A_r$.
+Assume without loss of generality that $(x_1,v),(x_2,v) \in A_s$.
+(We will only need the fact that at least two of these edges are either both in $A_r$ or both in $A_s$.
+The case of at least two edges in $A_r$ has equivalent reasoning.)
 Both $(x_1,v)$ and $(x_2,v)$ can be paired with the edge it traverses $v$ with, i.e. its subsequent edge in the tour, as $(x_1,v),(x_2,v) \in A_s$ are positively oriented.
 Let $e_1, e_2$ be these subsequent edges.
-Then note that $C$ can be split into two smaller $(s-r)$ directed tours $C_1$ and $C_2$, with one beginning with edge $e_1$ going to edge $(x_2,v)$ and the other beginning with edge $e_2$ going to the edge $(x_1,v)$.
-This contradicts the fact that $C$ was minimal. \end{subproof}
+Then note that $C$ can be split into two smaller $(s-r)$ directed tours $C_1$ and $C_2$, with $C_1$ starting with edge $e_1$ and ending with $(x_2,v)$, and $C_2$ starting with edge $e_2$ and ending with $(x_1,v)$.
+This contradicts the assumption that $C$ was inclusion-wise minimal. \end{subproof}